A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicare enrollment in Kentucky

 Medicare eligibility depends mostly on age, but some beneficiaries are eligible because of a disability.
-About 82% of Kentucky’s Medicare population is eligible due to age (ie, being at least 65), while the other 18% (about 175,000 people) are eligible due to a disability (including ALS or ends-stage renal disease).
-Nationwide, only about 12% of Medicare beneficiaries are eligible due to a disability.
+About 86% of Kentucky’s Medicare population is eligible due to age (being at least 65), while the other 14% (about 145,000 people) are eligible due to a disability, including amyotrophic lateral sclerosis (ALS) or end-stage renal disease (ESRD).1 Nationwide, about 9% of Medicare beneficiaries are eligible due to a disability.2

 background-image image-desktop image-mobile

-In Kentucky as of 2023, there are 56 insurers offering Medigap plans.
-And as of 2021, according to an AHIP analysis, there were 225,297 Kentucky residents enrolled in Medigap plans.
+There are 35 insurers that offer Medigap plans In Kentucky for 2026.5 And as of 2023, according to an AHIP analysis, there were 213,693 Kentucky residents enrolled in Medigap plans.6

 Medigap plans are standardized under federal rules, and people are granted a six-month window, when they turn 65 and enroll in Original Medicare, during which coverage is guaranteed issue for Medigap plans.

 But federal rules do not guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.
-Two-thirds of the states have adopted rules to ensure at least some access to Medigap plans for disabled enrollees, and Kentucky will join them starting in 2024, due to legislation the state enacted in 2023.
+Most states have adopted rules have adopted rules to ensure at least some access to Medigap plans for disabled enrollees, and Kentucky joined them starting in 2024, due to legislation the state enacted in 2023.7

-• Requires Kentucky Medigap insurers to offer guaranteed issue coverage to Medicare beneficiaries under age 65 who submit an application within the first six months after their Medicare begins.
-And the insurers will not be allowed to charge these applicants premiums higher than the weighted average rates that apply to people age 65 and older.
+• Kentucky Medigap insurers are required to offer guaranteed issue coverage to Medicare beneficiaries under age 65 who submit an application within the first six months after their Medicare begins.
+And the insurers cannot charge these applicants premiums higher than the weighted average rates that apply to people age 65 and older.

-• Creates a “birthday rule” in Kentucky, which will allow a person with Medigap to switch to another insurer’s Medigap plan (same letter as the plan they already have) within 60 days of their birthday, on a guaranteed-issue basis.
+• Kentucky created a “birthday rule,” which allows a person with Medigap to switch to another insurer’s Medigap plan (same letter as the plan they already have) within 60 days of their birthday, on a guaranteed-issue basis.

-For 2023 coverage, there are 24 stand-alone Medicare Part D plans available in Kentucky, with premiums ranging from $5 to $102 per month.
+For 2026 coverage, there are 10 stand-alone Medicare Part D plans available in Kentucky, with premiums starting at $0 per month.8

 What additional resources are available for Medicare beneficiaries and their caregivers in Kentucky?